mikki-messer/new-pipe-mobile-tests/README.md

 <img title="Telegram notification screenshot" src="images/screenshots/telegram-new-pipe-tests-notification.png">
 </p>

-## :tv: Browserstack launch example
+## :tv: Browserstack.com launch example

 There is a video for each test demonstrating the flow.